How To Clean Thermal Paste From CPU

 4. Add the heatsink, and start tightening the screws diagonally to ensure the pressure is as even as possible.

-And now you can finally plug in your computer and turn it on.
-Enjoy the power of your new CPU or the cooling provided by your new heatsink.
+And now you can finally connect your computer and switch it on.
+Experience the power of your new CPU or the cooling provided by your cutting-edge heatsink.

 You Might Like These Too